 No waste, lots of flavor, texture, and an interesting side dish or snack, there is how you recreate the best and most well-known watermelon rind recipe in your own kitchen!

 Why you will love TikToks Watermelon Rinds

 Viral – This is such a super fun recipe.
 Originating from TikTok, 5 million people were shocked to find out that you could, indeed, eat watermelon rinds!
 While not common in many households, getting this one on the FYP of TikTok helped people expand the idea of consuming the WHOLE watermelon.
-This stovetop cooked method combines some delicious Indian spices, but watermelon rinds are also often pickled.
+This stovetop cooked method combines some delicious Indian spices, but watermelon rinds are often pickled.

 Health Benefits – One of the best reasons to eat watermelon rind is to get some of the best nutritional benefits.
 Rinds have healthy amino acids and nitric oxide.
-These can help with kidneys, oxygen and even strengthen the immune system.
+These can help with kidneys, and oxygen and even strengthen the immune system.
 Mother nature has thought of everything, and it’s RIPE for the taking.

 Low waste – Low waste and environmentally friendly are standard terms that float around in modern society.
 Many people love to use the entire food item.
 For example, coffee grounds and banana peels can easily be added to the garden.
 Watermelon rinds are one such food that allows you to use the entire watermelon, inside and out, for consumption.
 As it’s often said, “waste not, want not!”